 Keeping It Clean with CD One Price Cleaners

 Clothing is something very near and dear to my heart.
-My very first job was working in the menswear department of a department store, and one of my favorite jobs of all times was working in a small menswear store selling suits, shirts, and ties.
-Less exciting was the laundromat/dry cleaning stint I had for awhile.
-What this left me with though is a good understanding of the care and treatment of clothing.
+My very first job was working in the menswear department of a department store, and one of my favorite jobs of all time was working in a small menswear store selling suits, shirts, and ties.
+Less exciting was the laundromat/dry cleaning stint I had for a while.
+What this left me with though, is a good understanding of the care and treatment of clothing.

 Convenience…Important But Maybe Not Critical